Close Search

 Alaska Grizzly Bear Hunting

-*Guide Required* Keep in mind that Alaska does not distinguish hunts between subspecies of brown/grizzly bears.
-The bag limit set statewide is for “brown/grizzly bear” and utilizes the same locking-tag required for non-residents to purchase before the hunt.
-This means that you are subject to the same bag limit per regulatory year and could not harvest two brown/grizzly bears in the same regulatory year (July 1-June 30) if the bag limit is one bear.
-Some units allow for up to two bears being taken each regulatory year.
+Alaska does not differentiate hunts between subspecies of brown bear (ursus arctos).
+Bag limits are set statewide for brown/grizzly bear and utilize the same $1,000 locking-tag that is required for all non-residents to hunt.
+This means that hunters are subject to the regulatory year bag limit and could not harvest two brown or grizzly bears in the same regulatory year (July 1-June 30) if the bag limit is one bear.
+Some units allow for up to two bears being taken each regulatory year and some only allow one bear to be taken every four-year period.
 It is up to the hunter to keep track if they have met the current bag limit.
-Some brown bear areas only allow one bear to be taken every four regulatory years.
-Alaska’s harvest and permit system will not keep track of this bag limit for you, so make sure you have your own records clean and organized!
+Alaska’s harvest reporting and permit system will not keep track of this bag limit for a hunter, records and reporting should be maintained with exactness.

 For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Bear in Alaska including 3D Maps, Draw Odds, Consultations and much more.
 Go on more hunts with better information!